 Will Suitt Road railroad grade mudflats

-More information at Brian Bockhahn's Falls Lake Birding Trail site.
+More sites at Brian Bockhahn's Falls Lake Birding Trail site.

 Duke Forest (Durham and Korstian Divisions) - Shepherd Nature Trail and gates 4, 10, 25, 26